Are Job Ads Targeting Young Workers Breaking The Law?

 Bradley is a plaintiff in one such case brought in December against T-Mobile, Facebook and a host of other companies.
 The lawsuit, filed by the Communications Workers of America on behalf of Bradley and other workers in the same situation, alleges the companies discriminate by excluding older workers from seeing their ads.

 T-Mobile didn't respond to requests seeking comment on the case.
 Facebook also declined.
-But in a December blog post, Facebook's Vice President of Ads Rob Goldman defended the practice.
+But in a December blog post, Facebook's vice president of ads, Rob Goldman defended the practice.
 He argued that tailoring ads is not illegal, as long as the recruitment campaign overall is designed to reach all demographic groups.

-But Bradley says that's not what she observes.
+But Bradley says that is not what she has observed.
 "If I would've saw ads for employment, I definitely would've noticed them because I'm looking for employment," she says.

 Workplace civil rights law prohibits discrimination against workers 40 and older.
 Yet worker advocates say recruiters sometimes exclude older workers by narrowing how and where they look for candidates.
 In addition to Bradley's suit, another recent case has challenged whether an employer can recruit exclusively on college campuses.
 Another is challenging whether it's legal to cap the number of years of experience an applicant can have.

-"We see that this is one of the factors that keeps older workers out of the job market after a job loss," says Jody Calemine, chief of staff with the Communications Workers of America, about targeted recruitment.
+"We see that this is one of the factors that keeps older workers out of the job market after a job loss," says Jody Calemine, chief of staff with the Communications Workers of America.

 Last month, in response to an investigation by the Washington state attorney general into the matter, Facebook signed a legally binding agreement, pledging to stop allowing advertisers to exclude people based on race, nationality or sexual orientation.
 But, Calemine notes, that did not prohibit exclusions based on gender and age.